ausmartway/taipei-devopsdays-2021/README.md

 ```

-### define a role for product-api pod, so it can read both static and dynamic secrets
+### define role and policy for product-api pod, so it can read both static and dynamic secrets

 ```bash
 vault policy write products-api - <<EOF